jantman/biweeklybudget/docs/source/jsdoc.formBuilder.rst

-.. js:function:: FormBuilder.addText(id, name, label)
+.. js:function:: FormBuilder.addText(id, name, label, options)

    Add a text ``input`` to the form.

    :param String id: The id of the form element
    :param String name: The name of the form element
    :param String label: The label text for the form element
+   :param Object options:
+   :param String options.groupHtml: Additional HTML to add to the outermost
+   :param String options.inputHtml: extra HTML string to include in the actual ``input`` element *(optional; defaults to null)*
    :returns: **FormBuilder** -- this